We Are Here to Help

 - Financing a home

 - Avoiding predatory lending

 - Understanding life as a homeowner

 Circles has two goals: (1) to help individuals and families get out of poverty and (2) to remove the barriers that keep people in poverty.
 Our success depends upon building strong connections to people and resources within our community.
 You can help by becoming a teammate, donating a meal, or volunteering with children.

 Community Action Services and Food Bank rents small garden plots to families with limited yard space so that they can grow fresh produce alongside their neighbors and other community members.
 All members of the community are welcome to rent a plot at one of the four community gardens in Provo.
 Want to volunteer in one of our community gardens?
-Fill out the application linked below and send to our team at email@example.com
+Fill out the form linked below to apply.